paulboys/HeikinAshi/docs/rsi_divergence.md

 ```
 Overlays price + RSI + detected divergence markers (using precomputed indices if provided).

+Note: `stockcharts-plot-divergence` currently uses `--interval` for aggregation (`1d`, `1wk`, `1mo`).
+Other commands have standardized on `--period`; plot divergence will migrate in a future release.
+This discrepancy is intentional—use `--interval` here until deprecation notice is published.

 ## Enhancements Implemented
 - Input filtering to intersect signals with HA screener output.
 - Volume filter to restrict to liquid setups.